exercism/website-copy/tracks/csharp/exercises/circular-buffer/mentoring.md

 - To achieve better performance, the queue should be initialized in the constructor, by setting the initial capacity.
 This initialization would be preferred to small, and incremental memory allocations.

 - An additional advantage for setting the initial capacity comes with the implicit check of the capacity.
-If this is not valid an exception is raised (`ArgumentOutOfRangeException`) with the text: `Non-negative number required.`
+If this is not valid then an exception will be raised (`ArgumentOutOfRangeException: Non-negative number required.`)

 ### Talking points